saitaiky/notebook/docs/docs/crypto/news/solutions.md

 > TL;DR - The main difference between sidechains and Ethereum layer 2 solutions is that while layer 2 inherits the security of the main network,  sidechains rely on their own security model.

-:::cautionCan a blockchain be both Layer 2 and sidechain?
+:::warning Can a blockchain be both Layer 2 and sidechain?
 Yes!
 A blockchain can simultaneously function as both a sidechain and a layer-2.
 A sidechain operates independently with its own consensus mechanism, while a layer-2 enhances Ethereum by increasing scalability and reducing gas fees.
 One of the example is **Polygon**, which serves as an example of a blockchain that combines these roles.

 Reference: